Support Services For Residents

+The AINP is an economic immigration program that nominates people for permanent residence in Alberta.
 Program nominees must meet the following federal checks to be eligible for permanent residence in Canada:

 The AINP continues to accept and process applications, with temporary adjustments to some application and assessment processes.
 The program is working with Immigration, Refugees and Citizenship Canada (IRCC) on the impact of COVID-19 on the permanent residence process.
-Please visit Alberta.ca to learn more.
+Please visit https://www.alberta.ca/ainp.aspx to learn more.

 The Town of Banff has a Senior Support Coordinator available for questions or concerns due to the COVID-19 pandemic.
 Please email email@example.com or call Sue at 403.762.1253 if you or a senior you know requires extra support during these times.

 The Town offers the following transportation and delivery services.
 Call 403.792.1251 to coordinate.